USS Nantucket (LCS-27): Construction and career

 Marinette Marine was awarded the contract to build the ship on 6 October 2017.

 The ship was christened on 7 August 2021 and launched into the Menominee River.
 Her sponsor was Polly Spencer, wife of Richard V. Spencer, former Secretary of the Navy.

-Nantucket was commissioned on 16 November 2024 at Charlestown Navy Yard in Boston under the command of Commander Angela Eickelmann.
+Nantucket was commissioned on 16 November 2024 at Charlestown Navy Yard in Boston.
 At the time it was commissioned, the ship's home port was identified as Naval Station Mayport near Jacksonville, Florida.